 Each year the District provides to the public information on impact fees received from new residential and commercial/industrial development.
 The 2014 Annual & 5 Year Developer Fee Report documents the collection and expenditure of Developer Fees used to mitigate the impact of new development on the school facilities.

 All permit application forms must still be printed out, signed by the principal or director of the site you plan to use, and turned in to the Real Estate Office.
-The Facilities Use Permit FAQ and other information are also available through this system.

 Guide to Parent- and Community-Funded Programs for Schools

 This guide offers a general overview of procedures for depositing funds raised by parent and community groups into school trust accounts and an FAQ on navigating SFUSD policies, including how to tell if you need a Memorandum of Understanding (MOU) or a facilities use permit.

 All organizations or agencies that provide services to students in any public school, even free of charge to SFUSD, need to have a Board-approved formal agreement with SFUSD called a “Memorandum of Understanding,” or MOU.

 New for 2014-15

 - Agencies may now have an MOU that's valid for up to two fiscal years!